 The morning demonstration was interesting and entertaining led by a dashing chef by the name of Chef Patrick Caals whose theatrical flair and dry sense of humour was quite an interesting way to bring in the day.
 His interpreter, however, looked like she had experienced quite a late evening the night before and at one point even left the classroom momentarily at which point, the chef started speaking in English since he was ‘sans translator’.

 So today in the practical part of the “Cooking for Friends” course we got to actually cook in the kitchens at Cordon Bleu!
-The building and classrooms/kitchens are surprisingly small for such a famous institute.
+The building and classrooms/kitchens are surprisingly small for such a famous institution.
 There were 10 of us in the cooking lab, all sharing a common work bench that ran along the length of the room with burners and ovens along the walls.
 My first observation: They use electric burners and not gas (ironic for Cordon Bleu, isn’t it?).
 Apparently the building is either too old or can’t be set up for gas.